The Pacific War Online Encyclopedia

 By the end of the war, Radio Analysis Group Forward Area

 cryptanalysts working for it.

-had been very successful in breaking German codes during the First
+successful in breaking German codes during the First World War,

-World War, but this capability languished between the wars, and it
+but this capability languished between the wars, and it was not

-to be taken seriously again by British military leaders.
-This
+began to be taken seriously again by British military leaders.

-who insisted on seeing the most important raw decrypts and who
+on seeing the most important raw decrypts and who liked to use

 Most of the British effort was focused on the German Enigma machine cipher, a story that has been widely told elsewhere and does not directly bear on the Pacific War.
 However, the British in the Far East put considerable effort into breaking the Japanese codes, and made important contributions to the Allied effort to recover code and addend groups for the JN-25 code.
 The British Army in Burma also had significant success breaking the Japanese Army codes, which contributed significantly to the British victory in the Burma campaign of 1944-1945.

 The British code breaking effort recruited "men of the